Joseph Reed (politician)

-Early life
+Early life and education

-Reed was born in Trenton in the Province of New Jersey in 1741, the son of Andrew Reed, a shopkeeper and merchant, and Theodosia Bowes.
-His grandfather, Joseph Reed (1650–1727), was born in Carrickfergus, County Antrim in Ulster and settled in West Jersey.
-His brother, Bowes Reed (1740–1794), would serve as a colonel in the Revolutionary War and as Secretary of State of New Jersey.
-The family moved to Philadelphia shortly after Reed's birth and, as a boy, Reed was enrolled at Philadelphia Academy (later to be known as the University of Pennsylvania).
-He received his bachelor's degree from the College of New Jersey (later known as Princeton University) in 1757 and, soon after, began his professional education under Richard Stockton.
-In the summer of 1763, Reed sailed for England, where, for two years, he continued his studies in law at Middle Temple in London.
-Shortly after his studies ended in 1768, Reed was elected to the American Philosophical Society as a member.
+Reed was born in Trenton in the Province of New Jersey on August 7, 1741, to Andrew Reed and Theodosia Bowes.
+His grandfather, Joseph Reed, was a wealthy merchant born in Carrickfergus, County Antrim in Ulster who settled in West Jersey.
+The family moved to Philadelphia shortly after Reed's birth and, as a boy, Reed was enrolled at Philadelphia Academy.
+He received his bachelor's degree from the College of New Jersey (later known as Princeton University) in 1757.

+He studied law under Richard Stockton.
+In the summer of 1763, Reed sailed for England and studied law at Middle Temple in London for two years.
+Shortly after his studies ended in 1768, Reed was elected as a member of the American Philosophical Society.